szstonelee/redisoo/use.md

 We can not know how many rows have been deleted from the database.

+And Redisoo do not know whether you use DELETE statement.
+If you like, you can use SELECT for del command, but no deletion with db.

 So maybe no row has been deleted, but the client get a successful response from Redisoo.